-In many lawsuits between workers and employers, disputes over whether the worker is an employee or contractor often arises due to the changing nature of work.
-More than ever are workers working contract to contract, able to work remotely, and have greater power to set their own schedule, creating the appearance of independence.
+In many lawsuits between workers and employers, disputes over whether the worker is an employee or contractor often arise due to the changing nature of work.
+More than ever are workers working contract to contract, able to work remotely and have greater power to set their own schedule, creating the appearance of independence.
 The difference between employees and contractors is significant: employees are granted greater protection under legislation and by the courts than their contractor counterparts.
-This distinction makes the fight over worker status a potentially costly endeavor with a worker’s entitlement varying greatly depending the outcome.
+This distinction makes the fight over worker status a potentially costly endeavour with a worker’s entitlement varying greatly depending on the outcome.

 At the Federal Level